What is a personal pronoun in English?

 I saw David and gave him the invitation.

-It’s all about giving each pronoun the right part to play: actor (he sings), receiver (we met him), or owner (the bike is his).
-Having a clear list of personal pronouns at hand makes spotting these patterns easier, and soon using them feels as natural as knowing where to sit at your own dinner table.
+It’s all about giving each word from the list of personal pronouns the right part to play: actor (he sings), receiver (we met him), or owner (the bike is his).

-Let’s see how personal pronouns actually work when you’re out in the wild — chatting with friends, texting your crush, or explaining to your coworker (for the third time) that they muted themselves again.
+Let’s see how pronouns actually work when you’re out in the wild — chatting with friends, texting your crush, or explaining to your coworker (for the third time) that they muted themselves again.
+Below, you’ll see how pronouns are used in positive, negative and interrogative sentences.

 Pronoun Example Case